PRESERVING CN 2747

 You can help preserve the historic locomotive with your donation to the SAVE CN 2747 campaign at the Transcona Museum.
 All donations will go towards the ongoing preservation of CN 2747.
 We are already grateful for the previous contributions from the Transcona and Winnipeg community.

-To date, financial support for the overall preservation of CN 2747 has been provided by grants through the Province of Manitoba, the City of Winnipeg, community fundraising efforts and events, and donations to the SAVE 2747 campaign.
+To date, financial support for the overall preservation of CN 2747 has been provided by grants through The Winnipeg Foundation, the Province of Manitoba Building Sustainable Communities Grant, the City of Winnipeg, community fundraising efforts and events, and donations to the SAVE 2747 campaign.

 The campaign receives regular funding through online and in-person donations.
 Additional proceeds from select “SAVE 2747” merchandise sold at the Transcona Museum and fundraising events also help to support the preservation of CN 2747.